foxssake/vest/docs/user-guide/editor-commands.md

 If the currently open script is a test, *vest* will try to find the script it tests and open that.

+!!!tip
+    Editor commands are influenced by the [Project settings] - take a look to customize command behavior.

+[Project settings]: ./project-settings.md